predragnikolic/GithubPR/README.md

 Done :)

-Want some more cool git plugins that I made?
-See [GitDiffView](https://github.com/predragnikolic/sublime-git-diff-view)
+Want some more git plugins that I made? 🙈 [GitDiffView](https://github.com/predragnikolic/sublime-git-diff-view) 🙊